 Here, we use the phylogenetic relationships among species within a time-series to test the extent to which our over- or underdispersion hypotheses hold true.
-Instead of analyzing broad patterns of community change via beta-diversity statistics (e.g. UniFrac [32]) or analyzing patterns of select clades within the community (e.g. PhyloFactor [33], Edge PCA [34]), we model the probability of detecting new species in a community for the first time as a monotonic function of their phylogenetic distances to members of the community that have already been detected.
-The model we present here can be used to estimate the degree to which the detection of new species is more or less likely when a close relative has been detected, using empirical data.
+Instead of analyzing broad patterns of community change via beta-diversity statistics (e.g. UniFrac [32]) or analyzing patterns of select clades within the community (e.g. PhyloFactor [33], Edge PCA [34]), we model the probability of new species’ recruitment into a community for the first time as a monotonic function of their phylogenetic distances to members of the community that have already been recruited.
+The model we present here can be used to estimate the degree to which the recruitment of new species is more or less likely when a close relative has been previously recruited.
 We fit our model to several time-series human microbiome datasets [7,13,35] to compare the strength of under- or overdispersion between subjects, sample sites, or time periods.
 We found that for the data sets we analyzed (36 individuals across 3 studies), the human microbiome generally follows the underdispersion hypothesis.
 There were exceptions where this pattern was not significantly different than the neutral model, but none of the longitudinal datasets we analyzed showed statistically significant overdispersion.

 Materials and Methods